 To install Google Analytics on your blog, download the Google Analytics Plugin and activate it, then follow the instructions under Settings.

-Set Up Additional Features
+Set Up Additional Pages

 Once you’ve got your plugins installed and set up, you’ll want to work on adding a few additional features.
 You don’t have to do them right away, but this will give you a list to work on: